Hot Fudge Sauce

 Keep the Chocolate Coming

-If all this talk of chocolate drizzled over everything has you craving even more chocolatey recipes, don’t worry.
+If all this talk of chocolate drizzled over everything have you craving even more chocolatey recipes, don’t worry.
 We have plenty.

 How to Make Hot Fudge Sauce